-The University's Records Management Policy (approved in May 2017) outlines the current approach of the University to the management of all information and data for which it is responsible and the general responsibilities of all those individuals who may create, handle or store information on the University's behalf.
+The University's Records Management Policy outlines the principles that support the University in discharging its records management obligations and makes provision for the management of records at the different stages of their lifecycles.
+The policy forms part of the University's Information Security Framework and outlines the general responsibilities of all those individuals who may create, handle or store information on the University's behalf.

 University Records Retention Schedule (RRS)

-The University is a complex organisation which creates and consumes vast quantities of information.
-Inevitably some of this information is more important than others and has the potential to either be one of the University's greatest assets or a liability.
-The retention of unnecessary paper, digitised or born digital records consumes staff time, space and equipment and in some instances can risk legal challenge.
-As such the RRS mitigates risks of poor information management as it identifies how long specific types of record should be retained.
+The University is a complex organisation which creates many different types of record.
+These records have the potential to either be one of the University's greatest assets or a liability.
+The unnecessary retention of records held in any format can consume staff time, space and equipment and in some instances can risk legal challenge.
+The implentation of the RRS can mitigate risks arrising from certain aspects of poor records management as it identifies how long specific types of record should be retained.
 The RRS also identifies those records that the University selects to archive in its Modern Records Centre.
-The RRS forms part of the University’s suite of information management guidance documents and helps demonstrate how the University manages the retention of personal data in compliance with Data Protection legislation and its approach to information lifecycle management.
+The RRS forms part of the University’s suite of records management guidance documents and helps demonstrate how the University manages the retention of personal data in compliance with Data Protection legislation and its wider approach to records' lifecycle management.

-The University RRS has been developed from the third iteration of the Joint Information Systems Committee (JISC) generic records retention schedule and should be used as guidance for the appropriate period of retention for University information and data.
-The University RRS is subject to ongoing review and development and its accompanying version control document sets out the changes to the schedule over time.
+The University RRS is subject to ongoing review and development and its accompanying version control document sets out the changes made to the schedule over time.

 If a class of record is not set out in the RRS then please consult the guidance document ‘How to set a retention period for a record at the University of Warwick’ and its accompanying quick guide in the Records Management Guidance section of this intranet page.
 If you require further advice on records retention please contact the University Records Management Advisor.